STEM Conference Grants

-Student budgets must be specific and may include abstract submission fees and registration.
-Funds will not normally be awarded in excess of $500 per student for conferences.
+Student budgets must be specific.
+They may include abstract submission fees and registration for conferences conducted remotely, and may also include ground and air travel, accommodations, and meals at $25/day for conferences held in person.
+Funds will not normally be awarded in excess of $500 per student for regional conferences and $1500 for national conferences.
 Students generally do not receive support for attending more than one conference in an academic year.

 TO APPLY.
 After consulting with a faculty member, a student may apply for a STEM Conference Grant through the Office of the Dean of the Faculty.
 Click here to apply!

 Applications must include: a completed application online form, an abstract of the research to be presented, the title, sponsoring organization, and dates of the conference; a description of not more than two double-spaced pages of the conference and the student’s reasons for wishing to present at the conference, a detailed budget, and the signature and comments of a faculty member or research director (either uploaded with all other materials OR sent separately to Alison Keegan, firstname.lastname@example.org.
 ALL APPLICATIONS ARE DUE BY 11:59 PM on the DUE DATES ABOVE.